-Cycle C Term 3 - Summer What are the of this topic e key pieces of information we want children to remember and be able to build upon and reflect on within each subject area colour relates to key pieces of knowledge linked specifically to our Curriculum Intent. colour describes example activities to support the main theme of the topic.
+Cycle C Term 3 - Summer What are the key pieces of information we want children to remember and be able to build upon and reflect on within each subject area of this topic Text in this colour relates to key pieces of knowledge linked specifically to our Curriculum Intent.
+Text in this colour describes example activities to support the main theme of the topic.
 Main Topic Gods and Mortals (History) History The Ancient Greeks lived about 4000 years ago.
 Ancient Greece was made up of many City States.
 These City States were protected by a powerful City.
 Each City State had its own laws, customs and rulers.
 Many of the City States were at war with each other.